ahmadshalabi/luqma/docs/decisions/0004-use-context-api-for-state-management.md

 The application's state management needs are straightforward: recipe data, search filters, and ingredient exclusions.
 Context API provides sufficient functionality without additional dependencies, and the team has strong familiarity with React's built-in state management patterns.

+### Implementation Status

+**Current State (as of 2025-11-09):** Context API is NOT currently implemented, and is not needed for the existing feature set.

+**Current Approach:** The application uses URL-based state management with React Router's `useSearchParams` for all state needs.
+This approach:
+- Stores search query and pagination in URL parameters (`/?q=pasta&page=1`)
+- Enables shareable/bookmarkable search results
+- Maintains browser history integration
+- Fully satisfies the current feature requirements (recipe search with pagination)

+**When Context API Will Be Needed:** Context API will be implemented ONLY when new features require it:
+- Recipe details page with cross-component state sharing
+- Ingredient exclusion feature with global state management
+- User preferences that persist across navigation
+- Shopping cart or saved recipes functionality

+**Important:** The URL-based approach will continue to coexist with Context API for search-related state, as it provides valuable UX benefits (shareable URLs, browser navigation).
+Context API will complement, not replace, URL state management.

 ### Consequences

 - Good: Zero additional bundle size (built into React)